It takes skill, experience, and practice to control the temperature of your grill or smoker accurately and consistently for quality cooking.

 Start with your bottom or intake vents wide open and your top vents half open.

 Using a reliable pit probe, (not the one that came with the grill!) monitor the temp of your grill as it climbs toward your target.
+A good wireless meat thermometer is the recommended tool for the job.

 With experimentation, you will find the sweet spot to set your vent openings.
 Make a note of the ideal settings for the dampers using a permanent marker to save time in the future.

-Of course, you can buy temperature controllers like the flame boss or BBQGuru that can gauge and automatically control the amount of air getting in the grill to dial in your temperature accurately and completely hands off.
+Of course, you can buy temperature controllers like the flame boss or BBQGuru that can gauge and automatically control the amount of air getting in the grill to dial in your temperature accurately and completely hands-off.

 It takes the guesswork (and fun) out of maintaining a consistent temperature.
 But you still need to know how to manage them manually.